 With a Monday morning start, riders are encouraged to come to Minneapolis/St Paul for the weekend to get prepared, enjoy some relaxation time in a very comfortable city and sample one of the best urban bicycling infrastructures in North America.

 On Sunday afternoon two seminars are planned, both relating to PBP topics.
 The first seminar is a presentation on the History of PBP.
 We put this together for PBP 2015 for a large group of rando and non-rando people and it was very popular.
-There will also be some PBP historical ambience items and pictures available in the room to admire and view.

 In addition to these pre-ride activities over the weekend, see the On-Site Services menu item for more information on other things to do near the AmericInn host hotel (e.g. theaters, book stores, restaurants, coffee shops) or connect with one of our ride organizers (Info@CouleeChallenge.com) for more information on other activities in the Twin Cities area, for example, the Mall of America, Minnesota Zoo, downtown Minneapolis or St. Paul, the famous Midtown Greenway bike path through Minneapolis, live theatre, music, etc.